The VW diesel scandal changed my career

-According to US environmental authorities, Volkswagen cheated on emissions tests in 2015.
-A lawsuit was settled with a guilty plea, $34.9 billion in compensation and the acceptance of a “monitor” to the board.
-The former Deputy Attorney General of the United States, Larry D. Thompson, testified in 2020, five years later, that Volkswagen was “a compliant company”.
+In 2015, according to American environmental authorities, Volkswagen cheated on emissions tests.
+A lawsuit was settled with a guilty plea, $34.9 billion in compensation and the acceptance of a "monitor" to the board.
+The former Deputy Attorney General of the United States, Larry D. Thompson, testified in 2020, five years later, that Volkswagen was "a compliant company".

-My boss had to fill a position that had become vacant at head office as soon as the fraud was discovered.
+My boss had to fill a position that had become vacant at headquarters as soon as the fraud was discovered.
 I had a new boss and my career changed.
 After my temporary assignment ended, I was also forced to return to the head office.

-The diesel scandal has accelerated the switch to electric cars.
+The diesel scandal accelerated the switch to electric cars.

-Following the scandal, however, Volkswagen made a remarkable shift towards electric vehicles (EVs).
+However, after the scandal, Volkswagen made a remarkable shift towards electric vehicles (EVs).
 Just four years later, the eagerly awaited ID family made its debut.

-After all, Volkswagen had long been known for its diesel cars, which were renowned for their quality, impressive range and durability.
-In contrast, EVs had certain disadvantages, such as limited range, longer charging times, higher costs and inadequate charging infrastructure.
+After all, Volkswagen had long been known for its diesel cars, which were renowned for their quality, impressive range and longevity.
+In contrast, EVs had certain drawbacks, such as limited range, longer charging times, higher costs and inadequate charging infrastructure.

-Nevertheless, the manufacturer’s commitment, significant investment in new EV platforms and battery technology, increased competition and financial support from the government created a favorable environment for the development of attractive electric vehicles.
+Nevertheless, manufacturer commitment, significant investment in new EV platforms and battery technology, increased competition and financial support from the government created a favorable environment for the development of attractive electric vehicles.

 The results are impressive.

-In 2022, Volkswagen sold an impressive 325,100 fully electric cars.
+In 2022, Volkswagen sold an impressive 325,100 all-electric cars.
 In addition, Audi achieved sales of 118,200 electric cars, Skoda 53,700, Porsche 34,800 and SEAT/Cupra 31,400.
-In total, the Volkswagen Group sold an impressive 572,100 electric vehicles, representing significant growth of 26.3% compared to the previous year.
+In total, the Volkswagen Group sold an impressive 572,100 electric vehicles, which represents a significant growth of 26.3% compared to the previous year.
 It is important to note that all of these EVs are technically part of the same family and have the same technology and features.

 My initial skepticism was clearly misplaced.

-The Volkswagen Group has established itself as a major player in the EV market and has proven its ability to compete and succeed in this rapidly evolving industry.
+The Volkswagen Group has established itself as a major player in the EV market and has proven its ability to be competitive and successful in this rapidly evolving industry.

 But my skepticism was caused by a reluctance to change.
 When my career changed after the diesel crisis and the EV strategy proved to be the right one, I had to change course.
 I studied the facts about individual mobility in depth.